dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 app.listen(3001);
 ```
 Woah, that's a lot of code!
-Make sure you have the 🔑 `key.json` file in your root directory and that you replace `YOUR-PROJECT-NAME` with the name of the project you created earlier.
-If you don't remember the name of the project, you can find it in your `key.json` file.
+Make sure you have the 🔑 `key.json` file in your root directory and that you replace `YOUR-PROJECT-ID` with the project id of the project you created earlier.You can find it in your `key.json` file under the `project_id` field.

 Now, let's understand what this code is doing.